mahmoud-elbelasy/fawry-internship-task/README.md

 Investigate why the internal web dashboard (`internal.example.com`) is unreachable from multiple systems.
 The service appears to be running, but users receive "host not found" errors.
-Focus: **Troubleshoot, verify DNS resolution, and compare it using different DNS servers**.

 ---